christc4/websites-2024/language.avsbq.org/english/words.md

 ## Philosophy

-I like multipurpose words, for example the animal Lion, Lionise; Lionel, the particular word for wood, lumber be lumbered wiith something insurmontable
+I like multipurpose words, for example the animal Lion, Lionise; Lionel, the particular word for wood, lumber be lumbered wiith something if words are derived from nouns, they should be commonly known not niche terms like spur insurmontable
 This dovetails this hasa been taxing on us all toothless your movement is toothless